JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ### Developing locally

-In order to build the documentation site, you will need:
+To build the documentation site, you will need:

 * Ruby 2 - Jekyll is a Ruby application.
 * Ruby 2 DevKit (for Windows) - Some of Jekyll's dependencies need to be compiled, and require the DevKit to be installed.